pixel-z/Sky-Force/README.md

 npm start
 ```

-If Firefox is not preferred then:
+- If Firefox is not preferred then:
     - npm start and close the firefox window.
     - Open http://localhost:3000/ on preferred browser.

+- If it doesnt load, just reload the window or change the browser.

+## Technicalities

+- Camera is located on (0,0,+z) looking at (0,0,0).